bagges/deye-esp32-bridge/README.md

  - Connect your PC to the micro USB and run: ```esphome run deye-esp32-bridge.yaml```

 # Wiring
- - Connect any 7-24V DC source to the screw headers (CN2 PINS 7+8 from deye inverter will work).
+ - Connect any 7-24V DC source to the screw headers (do not use CN2 PINS 7+8 from deye inverter, they only work for about 100mA).
 Make sure that JP2 is closed.
  - As an alternative you can connect directly to the USB of the ESP32.
 Make sure that JP2 is not closed.
  - Connect your inverters BMS RJ45 to the CAN IN RJ45 of the PCB.
  - If you want to connect your inverter and BMS via CAN. connect your BMS to the BMS IN RJ45 of the PCB.